timg021/SparseStructuresTEM2/MultisliceCppTest/pdb-compare/ReadmePdb-compare.txt

 //3rd line contains Euler rotation angles in degrees that are applied to the test structure before comparison
 //4th line contains input reference file name - must be equal to or longer than the test file
 //5th line: type of the 2nd input file: 0 - PDB input file, 1 - Vesta XYZ input file, 2 - Kirkland XYZ file.
+//6th line contains the maximum distance in Angstroms below which a found atom match is considered acceptable
+//7th line: output file sorting: 0 - no sort, 1 - sort by ascending order of z coordinate, 2- sort by distances between the matched test and reference atoms in the ascending order
+//8th line: switch for the use of a more accurate, but potentially very slow, Hungarian matching algorithm: 0 = don't use Hungarian algorithm, 1 = use it.
+//			for any structures with approximately 100 or more atoms, the Hungarian algorithm option is likely to be too slow
-//6th line contains output file name
+//9th line contains output file name
-//7th line contains the free-form info line that will be recorded into the first line of the output file
+//10th line contains the free-form info line that will be recorded into the first line of the output file
 ========================================================================================

 Note that the "numbering" of parameters in the parameter names, such as "2" in